 How is an 'independent Scotland', constantly bickering with its Island neighbours, going to add value to anything?

 You know, I don't want to see the UK being broken up!
 I'm going to do everything I can to prevent that, and everything I can to make the bonds of Britishness stronger!

 I like being British.
 Indeed, I think it's Great to be British!

 And perhaps my Speech has given you some reasons why.

 Ladies and Gentlemen, thank you for listening.

-If you appreciate our work, please Donate to help us keep doing it!
-As little as £2 a month is appreciated!
+If you appreciate our work, please Donate a one-off contribution to help us keep going!

 (1) Afua Hirsch, 'Britain doesn't just glorify its violent past: it gets high on it', The Guardian, 30-5-18,

 (2) In 2013, the Labour MP for Glasgow East, Margaret Curran accurately said: